Script Node

 boolean swallow – (optional) If this boolean is set to true, then entities with lower priority will not receive the touch event.

 number priority – (optional) The priority of this component’s touch event.
 This value decides which entity’s touch events will be triggered first when multiple are touched at once.
-This value can be positive or negative.
+This value must be greater than zero.

 function start(){